Snoring Problems - Sidney Ohio

 Dr. Van Treese offers quiet and comfortable solutions as an alternative to your CPAP machine.

 If you think you may have sleep apnea the first thing to do is schedule an appointment with Dr. Van Treese.
-At this appointment Dr. Van Treese will want to discuss your sleep habits, your levels of fatigue during the day and any other symptoms (LINK THIS TO THE SYMPTON AREA) that may be occuring.
+At this appointment Dr. Van Treese will want to discuss your sleep habits, your levels of fatigue during the day and any other symptoms that may be occuring.

 Dr. Van Treese will most likely recommend our take home Pulse Oximeter test as a means to screen you for sleep apnea.
 This easy test will monitor, measure and record your oxygen and pulse levels throughout the night.